Spyros Spyromilios: Legacy

 Spyromilios kept correspondence with Albanian personalities, discussing the region's political future.
 A distinguished Albanian, Eqrem bej Vlora, noted that Spyromilios and his family were known for their bravery, persistence, and loyalty towards their friends.

 Spyros Spyromilios died on May 19, 1930, in Athens, where he was buried in the First Cemetery with all honours.
 In attendance of his funeral was Eleftherios Venizelos, and other politicians and officers.
-His will expressed his desire to be buried in Himarra, but the Albanian Government rejected this request.
+His will expressed his desire to be buried in Himarë, but the Albanian Government rejected this request.

-Spyromilios’ family mansion in Himarra, is one of the town's main attractions, although abandoned today.
+Spyromilios’ family mansion in Himarë, is one of the town's main attractions, although abandoned today.